“This history is written in

 See "Is Anthroposophy a Religion?"

 Many Anthroposophists belong to the overtly religious extension of Anthroposophy called the Christian Community.
 They consider Anthroposophy a science that provides the spiritual knowledge revered in the Community.
-However, I will argue that Anthroposophy is itself a religion, rooted in faith not knowledge, and practiced in order to gain spiritual blessings, foremost among them being salvation (which is Anthroposophy is spiritual evolution to immortal divinity).
+However, I have argued that Anthroposophy is itself a religion, rooted in faith not knowledge, and practiced in order to gain spiritual blessings.
+Foremost among the desired blessings is salvation (which is Anthroposophy is spiritual evolution to immortal divinity).

-The distinction Anthroposophists try to create between their "science" and their faith could be asserted for many other types of religion.
-Studying a catechism or holy book, or receiving divine inspirations or visitations or messages, might be called a "science" — you are gathering truth, not worshipping.
-You then use the truths you have attained to engage in religious practices.
-If such a distinction holds for Anthroposophy, it holds for these other religions.
+The distinction Anthroposophists try to establish between their "science" and their faith could be asserted by others with reference to their own spiritual practices.
+Studying any catechism or holy book, or receiving any types of divine inspirations or visitations or messages, might be called "science" — you are gathering truth, not worshipping.
+You then use the truths you have attained to engage in religious actions such as prayer and worship.
+If a distinction between science and religion holds for Anthroposophy, it holds for other spiritual movements as well.
 But the fallacy is obvious.
 The study and the practice are intimately linked and, in fact, inseparable.
 They are the twin sides of religion.

 “The development of Christian doctrine was to a large extent a reaction against Gnosticism.” — "gnosticism."
 ENCYCLOPÆDIA BRITANNICA, Online, 23 May 2008.

 Steiner's conception of the Godhead is complex.
-It is, in a sense, the creative force within everything, hence omnipresent or very nearly so.
-But conceived in less nebulous terms, as a God upon a hypothetical throne, it is far removed from our present existence.
-The universe today is aswarm with gods, who interact with us as the Godhead does not.
-And in no sense, according to Steiner, do we live in a monotheistic universe.
-Only in a distant future may the universe become monotheistic — that is, only then will God become fulfilled as the One True God.
+The Godhead is, in a sense, the creative force within everything, hence it is immanent everywhere.
+On the other hand, however, the Godhead generally has no direct involvement with us, and may more truly be conceived as divine will, the divine impulse behind creation, a nebulous force rather than a specific divine presence.
+The universe as described by Steiner is aswarm with gods who stand below the Godhead; they interact with us as the Godhead does not.
+In no sense, according to Steiner, do we live in a monotheistic universe.
+Only in a distant future may the universe become monotheistic — that is, only then will the Godhead become fulfilled in the form of a One True God.
 We will by then have joined with this God, and we will have been redeemed.
+In a sense, we ourselves will be this God.
 If we think of the Godhead as the origin, then God is the goal.
-[See, e.g., "All".]
+[See, e.g., "All", "God", and the entry for "Godhead" in the BRIEF WALDORF / STEINER ENCYCLOPEDIA.]

 Rudolf Steiner, “Gnostic Doctrines and Supersensible Influences in Europe” (ANTHROPOSOPHY - Michaelmas 1931, Vol. 6, No. 3), GA 225.